- The first toaster was invented in 1906.

 The first patent application for an electric toaster was filed in 1906 by George Schneider of the American Electrical Heater Company of Detroit in collaboration with Albert Marsh.
 You might know Marsh as the guy who invented Nichrome – a heat-resistant material found in toasters.

 Marsh wanted to use his newly-invented alloy and go about selling a finished product – a toaster.
 He eventually gave up on the idea and decided to produce only Nichrome itself.

 IMPORTANT: The first toaster was not invented by the Scottish inventor Alan MacMasters as it was widely believed by the public.
 That is misinformation originating from a false Wikipedia page created by the real-life Alan MacMasters back in 2012.
 You can read more about the story here.

 The First Commercially Successful Toaster

-The first commercially successful toaster came out at the beginning of the 20th century.
+The first commercially successful toaster came out in 1909.
 It was invented by Frank Shailor from General Electric and named D-12.
-This toaster had a widespread use among restaurants at the time.
+This toaster had widespread use among restaurants at the time.
 Thus it was considered to be commercially successful.
 It still didn’t reach most homes as electricity was scarce.